It is easy to find a Catholic Bible online. You'll find more than one version available. Here is a list of approved versions.

 The important questions, “Why am I here?”, “What would Jesus have me do?” and ”What happens after I die?” are hardly ever asked.
 And our world has no answers.

 Christians need to base their lives on the teachings of Jesus Christ.
-Reading the Bible will tell them what Jesus wants them to do.
+An enjoyable way to pray and read a Bible passage each day is to subscribe to A Sacred Space.

 If you are serious about having a better life and really knowing Jesus, then read the Bible each day.